BANKING IN THE NETHERLANDS

 A COMPLETE GUIDE

 As you settle in the Netherlands, you must familiarize yourself with banking in the Netherlands.
-This guide will provide you with what you need to know about Dutch banks and banking during your stay.
+This guide will provide you with what you need to know about Dutch banks during your stay.

 READ IT LATER

 Download a PDF version of the guide and read it when it's most convenient for you.

 First and foremost, be aware of your options.
 There are plenty of banks to choose from, varying from the traditional, retail kind all the way to the modern mobile ones.
 Your choice depends on what’s most important to you.

 ABN AMRO is one of the largest banks in the Netherlands.
 It is most suitable for students and graduates who don’t speak Dutch, because they provide information in English.
 The bank offers free mobile and online banking.
 The Student Package is free of charge for international students.
 Students and graduates can open an account online while they’re still abroad, as you don’t need a BSN to get a bank account.

 ABN AMRO offers three different kinds of credit cards (standard credit card, gold credit card, and student credit card).
 In case of damages or losses, you also get an insurance cover based on your credit card option.

 ING Group is a Dutch multinational bank included in the Big 3.
 It also allows students and graduates from all over the world to open a Dutch account from abroad.
 The student account opens for free, and you get a student debit card.
 Facilities include Mobile Banking App and My ING account with an English version for both.